charbelraffoul/ada-website/index.md

 </p>

 <p class="ds-lead">
-Because large oil price changes are often driven by events outside equity markets — such as geopolitical tensions or supply disruptions — oil prices can reasonably be treated as external shocks.
+Because large oil price changes are often driven by events outside equity markets, such as geopolitical tensions or supply disruptions, oil prices can reasonably be treated as external shocks.
 This makes them a useful starting point for examining directional effects across sectors.
 </p>